robin-raymond/zax.io/compiler-directives.md

 // code tokens for each combination of the types specified value2 := generateItDouble(random())

+// forward declare the `seven` symbol seven :: forward variable

-// ERROR: not all of the terms are able to evaluate at this time
+// ERROR: not all of the terms are able to evaluate at this time;
-// `[[resolve=now]]` is forcing order to matter where normally order of
+// `[[resolve=now]]` is forcing order to matter where normally order
-// resolution is okay to be resolved later sevenDouble := doubleNow(seven)
+// resolution of `seven` would be okay to resolved later;
+sevenDouble := doubleNow(seven)

-seven := 7
+// the seven symbol declared later seven := 7

+value2 = generateSomething1(value2)     // `generateSomething1(value2)` will
+                                        // be replaced with alternative tokens

+// the entire line below will be replaced with generated tokens and the inputs
+// will not be be evaluated; each input will be converted to a string in
+// an array representing each argument as a single string in the array generateSomething2(value2 * 5, "hello")
 ````